 Vice-Presidents

 The titles President and Vice-President are offered to members or supporters who have made a significant contribution to the life and work of the organisation.
-Joyce Bullen was a member of the Executive Committee for many years until 2015, including a term as Chair.
+Albert Jewell was a member of the Executive Committee for a period of fifteen years until 2022 and was the long-serving Secretary of the Dementia Network.
 Tony Flynn was Chair of the Finance sub-committee and a member of the Executive Committee for many years until 2016.
-Graham Hawley was Book Review editor of plus magazine and a member of the Executive Committee until 2016.
+John Lansley similarly served on the Executive Committee for many years until 2022 and from 2013 to 2022 was the Editor of plus magazine.